-I saw a beautiful green and pink reversible table runner and I had a total light bulb moment.
-The runner was the perfect length to fit our king-size bed (72 inches), so I knew I could easily make a lumbar pillow out of it!
-It was SO easy.
-I loved the way it turned out and it was perfect for the holidays!
+Several years ago I was searching for an oversized lumbar pillow for our king size bed.
+Not only were they hard to find, but they were incredibly expensive.
+Then one day, I was shopping in Target, and I saw a beautiful green and pink reversible table runner and I had a total light bulb moment.
+The runner was the perfect length to fit our king-size bed (which is 72 inches wide), so I knew I could easily make a lumbar pillow out of it.
+And y'all, it was SO easy.
+I promise you can make your own oversized lumbar pillow even if you've never sewn anything before!

-How to Make an Extra Large Lumbar Pillow
+How to Make an Oversized Lumbar Pillow

-- Polyfill ( I used two large bags of this type )
+- Polyfill–I used two large bags of this type

 - Seam ripper